-Kubernetes multi-container pods and container communication
+Kubernetes pod vs container: Multi-container pods and container communication

 Containers are often intended to solve a single, narrowly defined problem, such as a microservice, but in the real world, problems require multiple containers for a complete solution.
 In this article, we're going to talk about combining multiple containers into a single Kubernetes Pod, and what it means for inter-container communication.